-No person to whom a permit has been issued shall transfer the permit to any other location or to any other person until the following requirements have been complied with: (10-21-92)
+No person-to whom a permit has been issued shall with a permit may transfer the permit to any other location or to any other person-until unless the following requirements have been complied with are met: (3-18-22)()

 - 01. Prior to Drilling Well.
 If, prior to the drilling of a well, the person to whom the permit was originally issued desires to change the location, he shall submit a letter so stating and another application properly filled out showing the new location.
-Drilling shall not be started until the transfer has been approved and the new permit posted at the new location.
-(3-29-12) - O2.
+Drilling shall not be may not started until the transfer has been approved and the new permit posted at the new location.

+(3-18-22)() - O2.
 During Drilling or After Completion.
 If, while a well is being drilled or after it has been completed, the person to whom the permit was originally issued disposes of his interest in the well, he shall submit a written statement to the Department setting forth the facts and requesting that the permit be transferred to the person who has acquired the well.

-(3-29-12) - O3.
+(3-18-22) - O3.
 Terms for Acceptance of Transfer.
-Before the transfer of a drilling permit shall be recognized, the person who has acquired the well must submit a written statement setting forth that he has acquired such well and assumes full responsibility for its operation and abandonment in conformity with the law, rules, regulations, and orders issued by the Commission.
-If bond is required to guarantee compliance with the rules and regulations of the Commission, the person acquiring such well shall furnish bond.
-(3-29-12)
+Before the transfer of a drilling permit shall be recognized, the person who has acquired the well must submit a written statement setting forth that he has acquired such well and assumes full responsibility for its operation and abandonment in conformity with the law Act, these rules, regulations, and orders issued by the Commission or the Department.
+If bond is required to guarantee compliance with these rules and regulations of the Commission, the person acquiring such well shall furnish bond.